RichardSilveira/docker-amazonlinux2-codedeploy/README.md

 Now, **back to your running container** run `codedeploy-local --bundle-location <yourapp>.zip -t zip --deployment-group my-deployment-group`

-As soon the execution is done, some paths related to codedeploy will be showed at console, the most important one the path for the **log file**, you need to run `cat path/to/logfile` to check whats is going on with your deployment.
+As soon the execution is done, a message like this `See the deployment log at /opt/codedeploy-agent/deployment-root/my-deployment-group/<randomidentifier>-local/logs/scripts.log for more details` will be showed at console, then you check whats is going on with your deployment by running `cat /opt/codedeploy-agent/deployment-root/my-deployment-group/<randomidentifier>-local/logs/scripts.log`.

-> Note: Don't forget that **it's a regular EC 2 instance** running locally, so, you can install everything you need to reproduce your application up and working on AWS servers.
+> Note: Don't forget that **it's a regular EC2 instance** running locally, so, you can install everything you need to reproduce your application up and running in AWS Cloud environment.